Welcome to the Aviation Weather Center

 Visiting AWC

-The Aviation Weather Center is located about 3 miles southeast of the Kansas City International Airport.
+The Aviation Weather Center is located about three miles southeast of the Kansas City International Airport.
 It is co-located with the NWS Central Regional Headquarters and the NWS Training Center.

 Address: